-To request records or if you have general questions concerning requesting records from the Town of Crewe, you may direct your request to Wade Walker.
-He can be reached at Wade Walker, 125 E. Carolina Ave.
+To request records or if you have general questions concerning requesting records from the Town of Crewe, please direct your request to Tiffany Sisk, Town Clerk.
+She can be reached at Tiffany Sisk, 125 E. Carolina Ave.
 Crewe, VA 23930, 434-645-9453, firstname.lastname@example.org.
-You may also contact him with questions you have concerning requesting records from the Town of Crewe.
+You may also contact her with questions you have concerning requesting records from the Town of Crewe.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.

 Regular meetings of the Crewe Town Council are held on the second Monday of every month, unless otherwise announced.
 These meetings begin at 7pm and are held in the Crewe Library Conference Room.

-All meetings are open to the public, with a public comment section at the beginning and end of each regular meeting.
-Citizens not on the agenda are asked to please keep their comments to under 3 minutes.
-To be placed on the agenda, simply contact the Town Office.
+All meetings are open to the public with a public comment portion.
+Citizens who speak during the public comment portion are asked to please keep comments to under 3 minutes.

 Occasionally, the Mayor and/or Council will call a special meeting or work session to discuss pressing business.
 Committees and work groups meet at the call of the chairman.